zamitkumar/Compare_data_AIRBNB/README.md

 1.# Distribution of Neighborhoods Seatle

-# Distribution of Neighborhoods Seatle
+# Price distribution:Distribution of Neighborhoods in Seatle and Distribution of Neighborhoods in Boston
 neighborhood_counts = seatle_listing_df['neighbourhood_group_cleansed'].value_counts().head(10) # Calculate the distribution of listings by neighborhood

-# Create a bar chart for the top neighborhoods with the most listings
+# Create a bar chart for the top neighborhoods with the most listings in Seatle
 plt.figure(figsize=(10, 8))
 sns.barplot(x=neighborhood_counts.values, y=neighborhood_counts.index, palette="coolwarm")
 plt.title('Top Ten Neighborhoods by Number of Listings in Seatle')